minvws/gfmodules-localization-metadata-register/README.md

 At this moment, the LMR only supports FHIR ImaginStudy as part of PoC.
 Further resources will be added to the application in consultation with other parties in the field

+## Disclaimer

+This application is currently in a PoC stage and currently under development.
+It is not intended yet to be used in a production like manner.

 ## Usage

 The application is a FastAPI application, so you can use the FastAPI documentation to see how to use the application.